 The preparation of the financial statements requires management to make judgements, estimates and assumptions that affect the reported amounts in the financial statements.
 Management continually evaluates its judgements and estimates in relation to assets, liabilities, contingent liabilities, revenue and expenses.
-Management bases its judgements, estimates and assumptions on historical experience and on other various factors, including expectations of future events, management believes to be reasonable under the circumstances.
-The resulting accounting judgements and estimates will seldom equal the related actual results.
+Management bases its judgements, estimates and assumptions on historical experience and on other various factors, including expectations of future events that it believes to be reasonable under the circumstances.
+Differences between the accounting judgements and estimates and actual results and outcomes are accounted for in future reporting periods.
 The judgements, estimates and assumptions that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities (refer to the respective notes) within the next financial year are discussed below.